Snugug/monsters-and-magic/src/content/modifications/seal-of-the-bull.md

 armor: +1 +POWER to a maximum of +6
 focus: ''
 crafting:
+  textile: 0
   wood: 0
   metal: 0
+  stone: 0
-  elemental: 0
+  elementalis: 0
   mithril: 0
-  fade: 3
+  fadeite: 3
-  textile: 0
-  stone: 0
 ---